-Our lens is always focused on the full range of REIT real estate used by the public which covers where we live, work, shop, and relax.
+Our lens is always focused on the full range of REIT-owned real estate used by the public which covers where we live, work, shop, and spend our leisure time.
 What's more, Nareit works to spotlight how real estate provided by REITs is integral to how we stay in touch with each other, keep healthy, store our data, and much more.